asyarb/react-use-googlelogin/README.md

 }
 ```

-`signIn` can also take a configuration object that you can customize.
-For
+`signIn` can also take a configuration object.
+For information on the available
-information on the available options, refer to:
+options, refer to:
 [Google's docs](https://developers.google.com/identity/sign-in/web/reference#gapiauth2signinoptions)

 ### signOut()

 Signs out the current user and disconnects the current oAuth2 client.
-Sets the
+It also
-`googleUser` back to `undefined` and clears all persistent session storage.
+sets `googleUser` back to `undefined` and clears all persistent session storage.

 ### isSignedIn